 Cabbage White, Pieris rapae

-Caterpillars are pale green with a thin yellowish line down back.
+Caterpillars are pale green with a thin yellowish line down the back.
 A pest of cruciferous crops such as cabbages, cauliflower and broccoli.

 Plumbago Blue, Leptotes plinius